Telemus Capital LLC Has $978,000 Stock Holdings in Allegion plc (NYSE:ALLE)

-Telemus Capital LLC grew its stake in Allegion plc (NYSE:ALLE) by 3.1% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 8,402 shares of the scientific and technical instruments company’s stock after buying an additional 254 shares during the period.
-Telemus Capital LLC’s holdings in Allegion were worth $978,000 as of its most recent filing with the Securities and Exchange Commission.
+Telemus Capital LLC increased its holdings in shares of Allegion plc (NYSE:ALLE) by 3.1% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 8,402 shares of the scientific and technical instruments company’s stock after purchasing an additional 254 shares during the period.
+Telemus Capital LLC’s holdings in Allegion were worth $978,000 at the end of the most recent quarter.

-Several other hedge funds also recently modified their holdings of the company.
-BlackRock Inc. increased its stake in shares of Allegion by 7.8% in the third quarter.
-BlackRock Inc. now owns 10,418,937 shares of the scientific and technical instruments company’s stock valued at $1,030,538,000 after buying an additional 754,417 shares during the period.
-State Street Corp grew its stake in Allegion by 3.1% during the third quarter.
-State Street Corp now owns 4,411,130 shares of the scientific and technical instruments company’s stock worth $436,305,000 after purchasing an additional 132,419 shares during the period.
-AKO Capital LLP grew its stake in Allegion by 29.7% during the third quarter.
-AKO Capital LLP now owns 2,016,118 shares of the scientific and technical instruments company’s stock worth $199,414,000 after purchasing an additional 461,899 shares during the period.
-Intermede Investment Partners Ltd grew its stake in Allegion by 3.8% during the third quarter.
-Intermede Investment Partners Ltd now owns 857,408 shares of the scientific and technical instruments company’s stock worth $84,806,000 after purchasing an additional 31,607 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership boosted its holdings in Allegion by 177.4% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 670,707 shares of the scientific and technical instruments company’s stock worth $66,340,000 after acquiring an additional 428,929 shares in the last quarter.
-93.20% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in ALLE.
+Private Advisor Group LLC acquired a new stake in Allegion during the second quarter worth approximately $29,000.
+FMR LLC boosted its holdings in Allegion by 6.0% in the second quarter.
+FMR LLC now owns 249,833 shares of the scientific and technical instruments company’s stock worth $25,538,000 after acquiring an additional 14,214 shares in the last quarter.
+Envestnet Asset Management Inc. boosted its holdings in Allegion by 27.2% in the third quarter.
+Envestnet Asset Management Inc. now owns 138,612 shares of the scientific and technical instruments company’s stock worth $13,710,000 after acquiring an additional 29,676 shares in the last quarter.
+Hall Laurie J Trustee bought a new position in Allegion in the third quarter worth approximately $40,000.
+Finally, Braun Bostich & Associates Inc. bought a new position in Allegion in the third quarter worth approximately $39,000.
+93.20% of the stock is owned by institutional investors and hedge funds.

-Several brokerages have issued reports on ALLE.
-Zacks Investment Research lowered Allegion from a “buy” rating to a “hold” rating and set a $118.00 price target on the stock. in a report on Wednesday, December 23rd.
-Morgan Stanley increased their price target on Allegion from $109.00 to $119.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 20th.
+ALLE has been the topic of a number of recent research reports.
+Credit Suisse Group raised their target price on Allegion from $104.00 to $113.00 and gave the company a “neutral” rating in a report on Friday, October 23rd.
 Bank of America upgraded Allegion from a “neutral” rating to a “buy” rating and set a $128.00 target price on the stock in a report on Wednesday, November 11th.
-Finally, Credit Suisse Group raised their target price on Allegion from $104.00 to $113.00 and gave the company a “neutral” rating in a report on Friday, October 23rd.
+Morgan Stanley raised their target price on Allegion from $109.00 to $119.00 and gave the company an “equal weight” rating in a report on Wednesday, January 20th.
+Finally, Zacks Investment Research lowered Allegion from a “buy” rating to a “hold” rating and set a $118.00 target price on the stock. in a report on Wednesday, December 23rd.
 One investment analyst has rated the stock with a sell rating, eight have given a hold rating and one has assigned a buy rating to the company.
 The company presently has a consensus rating of “Hold” and an average target price of $109.00.

 Shares of Allegion stock opened at $107.01 on Friday.
 The business’s fifty day simple moving average is $114.46 and its 200 day simple moving average is $106.76.
 The firm has a market capitalization of $9.85 billion, a P/E ratio of 33.03 and a beta of 1.12.
 Allegion plc has a 12 month low of $77.37 and a 12 month high of $139.24.
 The company has a current ratio of 2.29, a quick ratio of 1.70 and a debt-to-equity ratio of 1.73.